RightsandWrongsgit/ARMTEC/theme/bootstrap.md

 ## Install Bootstrap Barrio

 [Bootstrap Barrio installation](https://www.drupal.org/project/bootstrap_barrio) has enough features and options plus frequent updates you are best off folling the modules' specific instructions on the Drupal.org site.
-Once you have that in place you will want to create your custom [subtheme](subtheming.md) to run under it and a [super simple overview of installing a Bootstrap Barrio subtheme via a script makes is easy.](https://www.youtube.com/watch?v=6paPMGxPu4g)
+Once you have that in place you will want to create your custom [subtheme](subtheming.md) to run under it and a [super simple overview of installing a Bootstrap Barrio subtheme via a script makes is easy.](https://www.youtube.com/watch?v=6paPMGxPu4g)  While all for the 'super simple' for many things in life, sometimes [seeing something done the old fashion manual way can provide better context for understanding how things work together] (https://www.youtube.com/watch?v=pEcHg3D4QHA&list=PLTANew7ttSXfn6azbqjobJk-zkkRSPd7t&index=2); <font color=yellow> NOTE: this video shows doing this with an older version of Bootstrap but the process is the same with the newer versions.</font>

 ## Barrio w/SASS